-Am I a Youth Options applicant?
-A Youth Options student seeks course work not available in his or her high school.
+Am I an Early College Credit Program applicant?
+A Early College Credit Program student seeks course work not available in his or her high school.
 Students earn college credit from Marquette while enrolled in high school.
-Because Youth Options students are sponsored by the state of Wisconsin, only students attending a public Wisconsin high school may pursue course work through the Youth Options program.
-If you fit these criteria, continue reading the directions below and print the Youth Options application available near the bottom of this page.
+Only students attending a Wisconsin high school may pursue coursework through the Early College Credit Program.
+If you fit these criteria, continue reading the directions below and complete the Early College Credit Program application available near the bottom of this page.

 Three weeks before enrollment semester

-Your school counselor certifies your application for Youth Options and submits it to Marquette with your high school transcript.
+Your school counselor certifies your application for Early College Credit Program and submits it to Marquette with your high school transcript.
 Within two weeks, a decision letter and instructions for advising and scheduling will be mailed to students admitted through the program.

 What classes can I take?

 To see a listing of available classes, use the snapshot of the schedule of classes.

 Early College Credit Program students may enroll in a maximum of seven credits each term.
 The state of Wisconsin restricts the total number of Early College Credit Program credits to 18 credits in total.